Tax Implications of Selling a Home in 2025

 • However, if you’re relocated to a new permanent duty station — preventing you from passing the ownership and use tests — you can still qualify for a reduced exclusion.

-• You may also be eligible to “stop the clock” — or, more technically, choose to “suspend” the 5-year “test period” that would normally be used to evaluate whether a house has been your primary residence.
-This may apply to you if you have been on “qualified official extended duty” preventing you from living in the house for 2 years within the last 5 years.
+• You may also be eligible to “stop the clock” — or, more technically, choose to “suspend” the five-year “test period” that would normally be used to evaluate whether a house has been your primary residence.
+This may apply to you if you have been on “qualified official extended duty” preventing you from living in the house for two years within the last five years.

-For an example of how a suspension plays out and more details about capital gains taxes for armed service members, check out pages 18 and 19 of the IRS Armed Forces Tax Guide.
+For an example of how a suspension plays out and more details about capital gains taxes for armed service members, check out page 17 of the IRS Armed Forces Tax Guide.

 Writing off moving expenses